College: Arts and Sciences

 There is no greater tool in the world than successful communication in all forms—written, spoken and conceptual.
 The Ohio State University’s School of Communication provides students with the training and skills to harness the power of communication.
 The program emphasizes the power and influence of communication on society and equips students with practical and analytical skills and knowledge related to communication principles—how to understand audiences, shape messages and interact with individuals and technologies.
 Graduates of the program have a broad knowledge of contemporary communication challenges and are equipped to apply their knowledge and understanding to a variety of practical situations.

-Upon admission to the university, students interested in the communication major begin in the pre-major program in the School of Communication.
+Upon admission to the university, students interested in the communication major typically begin in the pre-major program in the School of Communication.
 As pre-majors, students complete introductory course work that prepares them to apply to the major.
-To be considered for admission to the major, students must complete two pre-major courses, COMM 1100 and COMM 1101, and earn a grade of C- or better in both.
+To be considered for admission to the major and specialization, students must complete two pre-major courses, COMM 1100 and COMM 1101, and earn a grade of C- or better in both.
 Find pre-major information at comm.osu.edu/undergraduate/pre-major/declaring.

 Students pursuing a communication major will complete a specialization within one of three areas of study: communication analysis and practice, new media and communication technology, or strategic communication.
 Each specialization is comprised of 34–35 credit hours of course work.